THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 The final decision on course offerings rests with the Executive Officer.

-Students may earn up to ten per cent of the credits required (after credits transferred from other institutions have been factored in) outside HLBLL with the consent of the Executive Officer.
+Students may earn up to ten per cent of the credits required (after credits transferred from other institutions have been factored in) outside LAILAC with the consent of the Executive Officer.
 If the course is to be taken in the Interuniversity Doctoral Consortium, students must also obtain the consent of the Vice President for Student Affairs at The Graduate Center, and divisional Dean at the host institution.
-Courses can be taken outside HLBLL provided that no equivalent course is offered by HLBLL.
+Courses can be taken outside HLBLL provided that no equivalent course is offered by LAILAC.
 They must be closely related to the student’s intended area of concentration.

 XII.
 MASTER'S DEGREE "EN ROUTE"